The Clear Edge

 Days 13-14: Documentation and Launch

 Document all frameworks.
-Share with the team if applicable.
-Make frameworks' default behaviour, not optional.
+Share them with the team if applicable, and make frameworks the default way decisions are made, not an optional extra.

 Documentation requirements: